Hardtop Hauler: 1964 Chrysler Newport Wagon – NOW $16,500

 (To stop the slideshow and expand the pictures, click on the current photograph below)

-October 25, 2022, Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found, we’re assuming this ride “Sold?”
-While this one got away, please reach out either by email or call us directly if you’d like to be informed when we come across something similar.
+October 25, 2022, Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found, we’re assuming this ride is “Sold?” until we come across a replacement listing.

 Our fondness for classic station wagons is quite obvious.
 However, the holy grail among all the wagons we feature is when we come across an extremely rare four-door pillarless hardtop version.
-This rare 1964 Chrysler Newport, originally listed in September 2022 on Craigslist in Hernando, Tennesee (Memphis), is our latest example that appears to be a nice driver quality example featuring a well-preserved interior.
-You’ll need to confirm with the seller whether the exterior paint is also original to the car.
+This rare 1964 Chrysler Newport for sale, originally listed in September 2022 on Craigslist in Hernando, Tennesee (Memphis), is our latest example that appears to be a nice driver quality example featuring a well-preserved interior.
+You’ll need to confirm with the seller whether the exterior paint is original to the car.

-Currently offered for $24,500, Classic.com, the analytics and search engine for the collector car market, confirms the ask is in line with the five-year rolling average of this guide’s summary for first-generation Chrysler Newports of all body styles produced between 1961 and 1964.
+Currently offered for $16,500 (the original ask was $24,500), Classic.com, the analytics and search engine for the collector car market, confirms the ask is in line with the five-year rolling average of this guide’s summary for first-generation Chrysler Newports of all body styles produced between 1961 and 1964.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the station wagon featured here:

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #2 Very Good” estimate of $20,500 and its #1 “Excellent” appraisal of $33,800.